Fair94/Project_back_end_Giuseppe_Calvaruso/README.md

 ```CLOUDINARY_SECRET=(log or register to cloudinary, you will find this info in dashboard)```
 ```CLOUDINARY_KEY=(log or register to cloudinary, you will find this info in dashboard)```
 6)Inside resources folder , you will find the postman collection.
 If you want to run the app, you need to import this file through postman import command.
-7)Postman instruction: I suggest , in order to test postman, to use a txt file, where you past authorization toke, user_id or book_id.
+7)Postman instruction: I suggest , in order to test postman, to use a txt file, where you past authorization token, user_id or book_id.
 Usually the request require a user_id, an author_id ,an access token, a book_id and a body.I've left some example, so you do not have any difficulties to do that
+8)Before going with postman request, remember to start the app from the entry point ```Library365Application```
+9) In case you do not have any JDK installed, intellij will suggest to download it.
+You can use the one suggested from intellij or you can manually install it one